Last updated: November 28, 2025

 10. Mistakes to Avoid When Trading

 Even with a reliable pattern like the triple top, mistakes can lead to losses.
-Based on our experience, avoiding these common pitfalls is key to success.
+Avoiding these common pitfalls is key to success.

-• Entering too early before breakout: This is the most critical mistake.
-Many traders jump into a short position once the three peaks are visible but before the price decisively breaks the neckline.
+• Entering too early before breakout: Many traders jump into a short position once the three peaks are visible but before the price decisively breaks the neckline.
 This is highly risky, as the pattern is not confirmed, and the price could reverse and continue its ascending trend.
 Always wait for a confirmed close below the neckline.

 • Ignoring volume confirmation: A breakout without accompanying volume is often a false breakout.
 If the price breaks the neckline but volume is low, it suggests a lack of strong selling conviction.
-We always disregard such signals and only trade when a significant surge in volume confirms strong selling pressure.
+Always disregard such signals and only trade when a significant surge in volume confirms strong selling pressure.

 • Forgetting to set a stop-loss: No pattern is 100% accurate.
-If the triple top fails and the price reverses upwards, a properly placed stop loss order will automatically close your trade, limiting your potential loss to a predetermined amount.
-We always place our stop loss just above the most recent peak to protect our capital.
+If the triple top fails and the price reverses upwards, a properly placed stop loss order will automatically close the trade, limiting potential loss to a predetermined amount.
+Always place stop loss just above the most recent peak to protect capital.

 11. Triple Top vs Other Chart Patterns